How difficult can it be to say a simple phrase such as “hello” in Russian?

 Reading a list like this is good to get an overview of how you can say hello in Russian.

-But you won’t learn each greeting, just by reading it.
+But you won’t learn Russian greetings, just by reading them.

-And to be honest, you don’t need to say most of these greetings.
+And to be honest, most language learners don’t need to say most of these greetings.

-It would be like if a Russian person would come to you in your country, and say something like “yo, what’s up!”.
+It would be like if a Russian person would come to you in your country, and say something like “yo, what’s up dog!”.

 So if you make sure to know the 2 most common ways to say hello in Russian, you’re good:

-All the others are ‘nice to know’.
+All the other types of hello are ‘nice to know’.
 It’s good to be able to understand what they mean if someone says them to you.
-Or if you hear it in a movie, you know what it means.
+Or if you hear it in a movie or other online content, you know what it means.

 But unless you’re already an intermediate learner, it’s better to keep it simple.
 Just use one of the ways to say hello like привет or здравствуйте.

 P.S.
 Do you want to speak Russian so well that you get mistaken for a native speaker?
 My program teaches you to speak Russian in just 30 days with 1 hour per day of practice.
 Get more information about the program here.